Everyone knows that turtles can hold their breath for a really, really long time. But can you drown a turtle? Here’s the startling answer.

 The most likely cause of a baby turtle drowning in your tank is going to be related to your basking dock, ie; the baby turtle cannot climb up the ramp and eventually tires out.

 This can happen if the ramp or entry area of your basking dock is too slippery, too steep or just too difficult for a baby turtle to climb up.
+It can also occur if you have placed the basking are to high out of the water.
+That is why I recommend this floating dock.

 Can Box Turtles Drown?